dms-vep/Flu_H5_American-Wigeon_South-Carolina_2021-H5N1_DMS/homepage/index.md

 The links in the boxes above take you to interactive plots or descriptions of different aspects of the study.
 For a high-level overview, see the [summary](summary){target="_self"} of how mutations affect all phenotypes.
-To delve into the data in more detail, also click on the boxes above for each individual phenotype.
+To delve into the data in more detail, click on the boxes above for each individual phenotype.

-You can also examine the full [computational pipeline](pipeline_information){target="_self"}, as well as looking at the underlying code [on GitHub](https://github.com/dms-vep/Flu_H5_American-Wigeon_South-Carolina_2021-H5N1_DMS).
+You can also examine the output of the full [computational pipeline](pipeline_information){target="_self"} and look at the underlying code [on GitHub](https://github.com/dms-vep/Flu_H5_American-Wigeon_South-Carolina_2021-H5N1_DMS).
+[Here is a CSV file](https://github.com/dms-vep/Flu_H5_American-Wigeon_South-Carolina_2021-H5N1_DMS/blob/main/results/summaries/phenotypes.csv) of the numerical values of the measurements with pre-filtering for high-confidence values.

 Note the experiments use [single-cycle replicative pseudoviruses that can be safely studied at biosafety-level 2](experiments_and_biosafety){target="_self"}.

 ## HA phenotypes measured in this study
-This study measures how mutations affect four HA phenotypes as schematized below:
+This study measures how mutations affect four HA phenotypes:
  - *HA-mediated entry into 293T cells*: positive values indicate better entry than the parental HA, negative values indicate impaired entry.
  - *HA stability*: positive values indicate greater stability (tolerance to more acidic conditions) than the parental HA.
  - *a2,6 sialic acid usage*: positive values indicate improved usage of a2,6 sialic acids.